Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Introduction

-The rest of this paper is organised as follows.
-In Section~\ref{sec: Problem Formulation}, we formulate the self-optimisation control problem and demonstrate the dual effects embedded in the new formulation.
+{ In order to guide the reader through the content, we provide a brief summary outlining the structure of this paper.
+In Section~\ref{sec: Problem Formulation}, we formulate the auto-optimisation control problem and demonstrate the dual effects embedded in the new formulation.
 In Section~\ref{sec: DCEE for Integrator}, an active learning based ensemble approach is developed for unknown environment acquisition and then a dual controller for exploration and exploitation is designed to achieve optimal trade-off between parameter identification and optimality tracking for a special single integrator system.
-Section~\ref{sec: DCEE for Linear Systems} extends DCEE to general linear systems and formal properties of the proposed self-optimisation control method are established.
+Section~\ref{sec: DCEE for Linear Systems} extends DCEE to general linear systems and formal properties of the proposed auto-optimisation control method are established.
 Section~\ref{sec: Numerical Example} demonstrates the effectiveness of the proposed algorithm using a numerical example.
-Section~\ref{sec: MPPT} formulates maximum power point tracking (MPPT) problem as a self-optimisation control problem and compares the proposed algorithm with other existing approaches.
-Section~\ref{sec: Conclusion} concludes this paper.
+Section~\ref{sec: MPPT} formulates maximum power point tracking (MPPT) problem as an auto-optimisation control problem and compares the proposed algorithm with other existing approaches.
+Section~\ref{sec: Conclusion} concludes this paper. }